Robotic Pyeloplasty - Robotic Surgery

 So patients are usually out of hospital in about two days with this method but most importantly it’s their recovery, they’re back up and about in about a week or so as opposed to two to three months.

-I also did this laparascopically but the instruments when you do it laparascopically and just open and close they don’t rotate around and it’s much harder to do a very accurate join.
+I also did this laparascopically but the instruments when you do it laparascopically and just open and close they don’t rotate around and it’s much harder4 to do a very accurate join.

 So I believe that really robot assisted pyleoplasty should be the gold standard in patients with PUJ obstruction and certainly patients who have PUJ obstruction should at least be informed about this treatment option and consider this option.

-So far we’ve had an excellent success rate with all our patients having complete relief of obstruction and really the literature shows the success rate is 95% plus.
+So far we’ve had an excellent success rate with all our patients2 having complete relief of obstruction and really the literature shows the success rate is 95% plus5.

-So previously I used to do a lot of endopylotamies rather than the open incision but now patients tend to go for a robot assisted pyleoplasty with a higher success rate than endopylotamy and they have the advantage of minimally invasive surgery.
+So previously I used to do a lot of endopyelotomies rather than the open incision but now patients tend to go for a robot assisted pyleoplasty with a higher success rate than endopyelotomy6 and they have the advantage of minimally invasive surgery.